This Winter Science post, How to Make Snow Candy, is a delicious lesson. Teaching this Chemistry lesson is 100% guaranteed to create a reaction!

 We read and studied more into the science of sugar to try and understand the chemistry behind our snow candy experiment.
 Our next post, The Sweet Science of Candy Making, explains all the answers to our questions including an explanation of the Chemistry behind the different candy stages and the science of sugar.

-The Sweet Science of Candy Making is a follow-up to further explain the chemistry behind that snow candy.
-That post also answers all our pre-experimental questions including an explanation of the Chemistry behind the different candy stages and the science of sugar.
+The Sweet Science of Candy Making post is a follow-up to further explain the chemistry behind that snow candy.
+You won’t believe how deliciously simple and tasty Chemistry can be explained.